|FACTS ABOUT BERKELEY FOLK DANCERS|

-Berkeley Folk Dancers (BFD) has been active in Berkeley for over 70 years!
-It is a group of nearly 200 people of all ages who enjoy doing a great variety of folk dances.
+Berkeley Folk Dancers (BFD) has been active in Berkeley for over 80 years!
+It is a group of over 100 people of all ages who enjoy doing a great variety of folk dances.
 All kinds of people belong to BFD, from teenagers to retired people.
 Couples and singles are equally welcome.
 Lessons on four levels are held weekly; parties and special events are scheduled throughout the year.

 What kinds of dances are taught?